 Tour the British Museum

 There are 8 million objects in the British Museum so it can be a nightmare to know where to start!
 Why not do a 40-minute tour, then go off and have a closer look at some of this museum’s famous exhibits, including Egyptian mummies and hieroglyphs.

 Sir John Soane Museum is the home of famous architect John Soane, who designed the Bank of England.
 As well as paintings and statues, you can see an Egyptian hieroglyphic sarcophagus and slaves’ chains.

 Would you Adam and Eve it?
 The Museum of London tells the story of this great city, from prehistoric times to the present day, with nine free galleries to explore.
-There are also extra exhibitions and events so check out The Museum of London
+There are also extra exhibitions and events to check out.